mrtnbroder/react-styled-system-icons/README.md

 ### Why ES6 import and not fonts

-With `react-icons`, you can serve only the needed icons instead of one big font file to the users, helping you to recognize which icons are used in your project.
+With `react-styled-system-icons`, you can serve only the needed icons instead of one big font file to the users, helping you to recognize which icons are used in your project.

 ### Related